jfrohlich/Fetal_MEG_Entropy/README.md

 # entropy_decomp_code_adapted_from_PMediano
 ## (These scripts are called by the principal scripts.)

--**CTWDecomposition_fMEG.m:** Run the entropy decomposition on contrext-tree weighted complexity -**LZDecomposition_fMEG.m:** Run the entropy decomposition on Lempel-Ziv complexity -**PermEnDecomposition_fMEG.m:** Run the entropy decomposition on permutation entropy (with tau = 32 ms and 64 ms) -**mMSEDecomposition_fMEG.m:** Run the entropy decomposition on modified multiscale entropy -**mSampEnDecomposition_fMEG.m:** Run the entropy decomposition on modified sample entropy
+-**CTWDecomposition_fMEG.m:** Run the entropy decomposition on contrext-tree weighted complexity.
+-**LZDecomposition_fMEG.m:** Run the entropy decomposition on Lempel-Ziv complexity.
+-**PermEnDecomposition_fMEG.m:** Run the entropy decomposition on permutation entropy (with tau = 32 ms and 64 ms) -**mMSEDecomposition_fMEG.m:** Run the entropy decomposition on modified multiscale entropy -**mSampEnDecomposition_fMEG.m:** Run the entropy decomposition on modified sample entropy